-Client Journey Design and Management.
-Lessons from the Financial Services transformation.
+Client Journey Design & Management.
+Lessons from Financial Services client-centric transformation.

 For every industry the pandemic has accelerated transformation of businesses' interactions with their customers.
 Companies had to quickly shift to rely on remote servicing and distributed teams working remotely from numerous locations including homes.
 Customer-centric banks, investment houses, wealth managers, insurers and other financial services firms have been investing in client journey transformation for a while already when Covid-19 hit in March 2020.
 The pandemic, however, has forced organisations to act quicker and delegate more resources and budgets to client journey design and digital projects - investing in people, processes and technologies to meet clients’ expectations and rapidly changing circumstances.